return42/sphkerneldoc/linux_src_doc/net/tipc/msg_c.rst

     swap source and destination addresses and add error code

-    :param u32 own_node:
+    :param own_node:
         originating node id for reversed message
+    :type own_node: u32

-    :param struct sk_buff \*\*skb:
+    :param skb:
-        buffer containing message to be reversed; may be replaced.
+        buffer containing message to be reversed; will be consumed
+    :type skb: struct sk_buff \*\*

-    :param int err:
+    :param err:
-        error code to be set in message, if any Consumes buffer at failure
-        Returns true if success, otherwise false
+        error code to be set in message, if any Replaces consumed buffer with new one when successful Returns true if success, otherwise false
+    :type err: int

 .. _`tipc_msg_lookup_dest`: